To have the best experience at Sydney Opera House, please take a moment to review the following information.

 Enjoy the performance!

 A valid ticket is required to access the Concert Hall and the Joan Sutherland Theatre foyers and all performance spaces.
 Please have your ticket with you at all times as you may be asked to present it for inspection.
 As a general rule, children aged under two years and under may be admitted into our venues without a ticket and free of charge.
 In instances where children are admitted free of charge, they will not be allocated a seat and must be seated on a parent or guardian’s lap for the duration of the performance.
 We request you bear in mind that some performances may not be suitable for children and that this policy may vary, particularly for performances programmed for children where a ticket may be required for admission for children aged 0-2 years.
 Please check individual event pages for information.
-In all circumstances children must be supervised by an adult.
+In all circumstances children aged 15 years and under must be accompanied by an adult at all times.
 We request that you consider the interests of other patrons as any persons creating a disturbance may be asked to leave the venue.
 Please call the Box Office for more information on +61 2 9250 7777.

 Picking Up Tickets